A Great Starting Point for Tenants:

 HAPHousing serves as the Housing Consumer Education Center (HCEC) for Hampden and Hampshire Counties.
-Renters can come to HAPHousing for the latest information about rental opportunities, housing-related problems or questions, and education about their rights and responsibilities.
-Our helpful counselors are available to meet or talk to you on the phone.
+Renters can come to HAPHousing for the latest information about rental opportunities, housing-related problems or questions, and education about your rights and responsibilities.
+Our helpful counselors are available to meet in person or to talk to you on the phone.

 Additionally we have a Resource Room containing a wide variety of written materials and computers that will provide you with Internet access to apartment listings and additional housing information.

-If you are a resident of a property managed by HAPHousing and have an emergency to report, please call 413-233-1700.
+If you are a resident of a property managed by HAPHousing and wish to report an emergency, please call 413-233-1700.

 Foreclosure Resources & Homelessness Prevention

 If you are a renter and in danger of becoming homeless, please call 413-233-1600 for assistance.
 If you live in Massachusetts but do not reside in Hampden or Hampshire County, you can call 1-800-224-5124 or visit masshousinginfo.org to connect with the Housing Consumer Education Center that serves your region.